 What is Fluency?

 Reading fluency is an important part of small group instruction.
 Fluency is defined as the ability to read with speed, accuracy, and proper expression.
 In order to understand what they read, children must be able to read fluently and that starts with basic phonics skills for recognizing letters and saying the proper sounds.
 This is a foundational skill.
+If your student or child has a lack of confidence around text comprehension, you can be a guiding light into helping improve their literacy skills.
+If you're seeking new resources, here are a few reading fluency activities to add to your list of strategies.

 Tips For Building Fluency

 Model fluent reading through read-alouds.
 Children need to hear us read so they understand that even as they use the strategy of pointing to words as they read, our voice varies and reading is not robotic.
+This is also a fun way to help them with phonemic awareness.
+A good place to start is with their favorite stories.
+This can be an effective tool to gain their interest and make it a fun reading fluency activity.

 Build their sight word bank.
-The more words they can read, the more fluent reader they will become.
+The more words they can read, the more fluent they will become.
 Repetition is key!

 Read in various settings.
 Allow students to buddy read, choral read and echo read.
 Exposure, repetition and practice are the key to success!

 Teach within the natural progression.
 Letters and sounds > Sight Words & Decoding CVC words.
-These are isolated skill that when combined to read a sentence and then a story, help the reader to develop meaning and comprehension, which is a huge part of our reading goals.
+These are isolated skills that when combined to read a sentence and then a story, help the reader to develop meaning and comprehension, which is a huge part of our reading goals.

-Fluency passages are another great way to take apply those beginning skills in a higher level activity.
+Fluency passages are another great way to apply those beginning skills in a higher level activity.
 They can be simple passages that include basic sight words and decodable cvc words.
 The goal is for the reader to understand what they are reading and develop comprehension skills.
 Reading the passage over and over will help with comprehension, accuracy and speed.

 I have a cat.
 The cat sat on a mat.
 The cat can see a rat.
 The rat runs fast.
 The rat runs on the mat.